ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 public Command GetAttendeesCommand { get; set; }
 ```

-Inside of the `AttendeesViewModel` constructor, create the `GetAttendeesCommand` and pass it two methods: one to invoke when the command is executed and another that determines whether the command is enabled.
-Both methods can be implemented as lambda expressions as shown below:
+Inside of the `AttendeesViewModel` constructor, create the `GetAttendeesCommand` and pass it one method to invoke when the command is executed:

 ```csharp
 GetAttendeesCommand = new Command(